TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 ## Create MySQL Table

-Before connecting Node.js Application with MySQL, we need to create properties table in our local enviornment first.
+Before connecting Node.js Application with MySQL, we need to create a properties table in our local environment first.
 So run the SQL script below to create properties table:

     USE `nodejs`;